cpfaff/rbefdata_paper/paper/rbefdata.md

 richness at the level of P = 0.0576 (Chisq: 5.7; Fig. Xa).
 The analysis of the different system compartments (leaves, fine roots and soil) revealed that fine root recovery was lower than leaf recovery, and biomass recovery (leaves and fine roots) was lower than soil recovery.
-Whereas the relative leaf and root recovery were significantly higher in species mixtures compared with monocultures (Figs. Xb and Xc), the relative soil recovery was significantly reduced (Fig. Xd).
+Whereas the relative leaf and root recovery were significantly higher in species mixtures compared with monoculture (Figs. Xb and Xc), the relative soil recovery was significantly reduced (Fig. Xd).
 Thus, we could show that the relative N retention of biomass was significantly increased in mixtures.
 For an interpretation of these results we refer to Lang et al. 2013.

 ![plot of chunk anne_final_plot](figure/anne_final_plot.png)

 * caption: Nitrogen (N) retention affected by species richness.
 N retention summed as the recovery of soil, roots and leaves (a), relative leaf recovery (b), relative root recovery (c) and relative soil recovery (d).
 Significant differences as revealed by post hoc Tukey’s test (P < 0.05) are indicated by different letters.

 ### Upload data